RedisLabs/redislabs-docs/content/rs/security/encryption/tls/tls-protocols.md

 ### Edit TLS settings in the UI {#edit-tls-ui}

-To configure cipher suites using the Cluster Manager UI:
+To configure minimum TLS versions using the Cluster Manager UI:

 1. Go to **Cluster > Security**, then select the **TLS** tab.